ZabuZabuZabu/AFD/README.md

 ./tools/run_all_train_AFD.sh --output_dir <OUTPUT FOLDER PATH>
 ./tools/run_all_val_AFD.sh --output_dir <OUTPUT FOLDER PATH>
 ```
-Don't forget to change the path for dataset and checkpoints file in those code.
+Don't forget to change the path for dataset and checkpoints file in these code.

 ## Evaluate your tracking results
 Put your tracking results in the corresponding folder.

-Folder which includes tracking datas must be following directory structure.
+The folder which includes tracking results must be following directory structure.
 ```
 sportsmot-val
-   └———folder named [tracker name] # like DeepEIoU
+   └———Folder for tracking results(Any folder name is fine)
-            └———data
+            └———data(Don't change this folder name)
                   └——————v_-9kabh1K8UA_c008.txt
                   └——————v_-9kabh1K8UA_c009.txt
                   └——————...